levelupsvr/levelupsvr/README.md

 ## About Me

 I'm a Computer Science undergrad with a focus on cybersecurity who codes with curiosity and full-stack development.
-From building sleek web apps to securing systems and automating tasks with Discord bots.
+From building sleek web apps to securing systems and automating tasks with Discord bots,
 I’m always building, breaking, and learning.

 I’ve contributed to college-wide platforms, led event websites, and developed tools with real impact.